vvivanloc/vvivanloc.github.io/README.md

 This procedure was tested on Lubuntu 16.04 LTS Xenial Xerus on March 2017.

-The *Start Bootstrap* template is built with Gulp and use some optional scripts written in TypeScript.
-You may use built files in the *dist* folder but if you want to change the template style or add some scripting, you need to install these tools to build the site.
+The *Start Bootstrap* template is built with Gulp and uses some optional scripts written in TypeScript.
+If you want only to change the content, you can edit *index.html* and use pre-built files in the *dist* folder.

+However, if you want to change the template style or add some scripting, you need to install these tools to build the site.

 1. Install nodejs